HOME

 Image in public domain

 However very quickly the authorities and local landowners began to react, alarmed by the anarchist basis of the group's beliefs.
 The True Levellers contended that if all the common people of England would group into self-supporting communes the ruling classes would collapse and be forced to join them, or starve as there would be no-one left to work on their fields or pay them rent.
+On April 16th, precisely 16 days after first occupying the land, a letter was sent to the Council of State informing that they had invited “all to come in and help them, and promise them meat, drink, and clothes”, adding that they were planning to pull down all the enclosures and force the local populace to work with them.

 And here I end, having put my Arm as far as my strength will go to advance Righteousness: I have writ, I have acted, I have Peace: and now I must wait to see the Spirit do his own work in the hearts of others, and whether England shall be the first Land, or some other, therein Truth shall sit down in triumph."
 Gerrard Winstanley.
 A New Year's Gift for the Parliament and Armie.
 1650